Device Authorization

 There are three ways to authorize a device:

-- Include the authorization code in the installation scripts using a third-party app or a Group Policy Object (GPO) A Group Policy Object (GPO) is a feature that controls the working environment of user accounts and computer accounts.
-A GPO provides centralized management and configuration of operating systems (OSs), apps, and user settings in an Active Directory environment. software.
+- Include the authorization code in the installation scripts using a third-party app or a Group Policy Object (GPO) A set of settings and rules that control the working environment of user and computer accounts in Microsoft Active Directory.
+GPOs are used to manage and configure operating systems (OSs), apps, and user settings. software.

 - Provide the authorization code to the end user so that they can enter the code when prompted.